UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 *Product Categories* - The three product categories have been explored and defined in a variety of articles, and many of the articles can be seen on UMA’s medium page.
 These product types would primarily be built using UMA’s LSP (Long/Short Pair) contract, and in some cases can use the EMP contract.
 However, it is important to note that they will all be fully capitalized products, without any chance or need for liquidations.
 Only one integration per product type per DAO can qualify.
 This means that the maximum number of integrations available to a single DAO would be 3.
 It is perhaps possible to imagine a DAO that has subsidiaries or close partnerships with other DAOs, such that it is not clear to which DAO a product integration would apply.
 In this case, the authors suggest deferring to the ambiguity consideration section below.

 *DAO* - A decentralized, autonomous organization.
 We would expect them to have a native token (although this is not a requirement) and a governance system.
 There are perhaps DAOs that are not yet very decentralized--they should be included all the same.
-However, the spirit of this design is that it incentivizes DAO-to-DAO activity, and so we would expect that to represent the lionshare of activity.
+However, the spirit of this design is that it incentivizes DAO-to-DAO activity in a way that engages the core team and community for both DAOs, and so we would expect that to represent the lionshare of activity.
 If there is a non-DAO integration that is judged to be especially valuable, it is up to the discretion of Risk Labs to offer additional uDAO tokens as a reward.

 **Ambiguity Considerations**